kuanchihwang/CAM-SIMA-Docs/docs/design/directory-structure.md

 **Subdirectories**:

 - mpas/ - Contains all of the source code needed for SIMA to properly couple to the [Model for Prediction Across Scales (MPAS) dynamical core](https://github.com/MPAS-Dev/MPAS-Model).
+    - assests/ - Contains helper scripts, makefiles, and other files that are needed or useful but don't have scientific model source code.
+    - driver/ - Contains the MPAS <-> SIMA interface source code.
     - dycore/ (external) - External submodule that contains the MPAS dycore code.
 - none/ - Contains the "null" dycore source code, which allows physics and chemistry routines to be forced with atmospheric data coming directly from input files as opposed to dycore calculations.
 - se/ - Contains all of the source code needed for SIMA to properly couple to the [Spectral Element dynamical core](https://ncar.github.io/CAM/doc/build/html/cam5_scientific_guide/dynamics.html#spectral-element-dynamical-core).